 Design of the overall tendon porch structure, and the interface of its component parts, should reflect consideration of the requirement for fatigue performance with respect to the type of weld details provided (i.e. by selecting weld details with known better fatigue performance in areas where appropriate) and by inclusion of access to completed welds for inspection of the welds after fabrication and prior to commissioning of the platform.

-The tendon porch typically provides an interface contact surface with components of the tendon system with a relatively high degree of dimensional precision.
+The tendon porch typically provides an interface of contact surface with components of the tendon system with a relatively high degree of dimensional precision.
 Consideration should be made during fatigue analysis of the porch to consider the consequences of tendon porch deformation during fabrication that might lead to redistribution of the contact loads on this interface surface, and potential degradation in the fatigue performance of both the porch as well as interfacing components within the tendon system.

 It is common that various appurtenances and/or machine features are added to the tendon porch area as temporary or permanent fixtures related to the tendon system.
 Examples of this are items related to securing cables running to tendon load monitoring equipment deployed on or near the porch; or drilled and tapped holes used for securing portions of the tendon system to the tendon porch.
 Early and continued dialog between the tendon porch designer and the tendon system designer shall ensure that these items/features are duly included in the fatigue analysis of the tendon porch.

-It has been the practice on a number of TLP’s to utilize cast sections for a significant portion of the tendon porch.
-Such items could also have as easily been provided as built up fabrications or weldments.
+It has been the practice on a few TLP’s to utilize cast sections for a significant portion of the tendon porch.
+Such items could also have as easily been provided as built-up fabrications or weldments.
 In such an event, the fatigue analysis of the tendon porch should also include hot spot stress areas in these cast or fabricated elements as well as the weld joints more typically considered as the fatigue damage dominant portions of the tendon porch.

 The timing of the fatigue analysis of the tendon porch should reflect the expected fabrication schedule of the TLP hull.
 In cases where the tendon porch is (at least partially) integral with the fabrication of the surrounding area of the hull, this portion of the hull may be early in the fabrication sequence of the overall structure.
-This would require that fatigue analysis of the porch would have progressed to such an extent that the specified design and fabrication details were established to be of acceptable performance prior to fabrication occurring, to avoid costly and time intensive remedial actions at a later time.
+This would require that fatigue analysis of the porch would have progressed to such an extent that the specified design and fabrication details were established to be of acceptable performance prior to fabrication occurring, to avoid costly and time intensive remedial actions later.
 This need cannot be entirely avoided in the case where the tendon porch is fabricated totally as a separate unit, since internal details of the hull in the area of the attachment of the porch will require careful fatigue assessment.

 In generating models of the tendon porch for fatigue analysis, it is critical that sufficient modeling of the hull structure itself is included so that realistic boundary conditions between the tendon porch and the hull are achieved.
 In nearly all cases, it is totally inappropriate to consider the interface with the hull as a rigid connection.